kubernetes-sigs/cluster-api-operator/docs/README.md

    - Version (string): provider version (e.g., "v0.1.0")
    - Manager (optional ManagerSpec): controller manager properties for the provider
    - Deployment (optional DeploymentSpec): deployment properties for the provider
-   - SecretName (optional string): name of the secret that contains provider credentials
-   - SecretNamespace (optional string): namespace of the secret that contains provider credentials
+   - ConfigSecret (optional SecretReference): reference to the config secret
    - FetchConfig (optional FetchConfiguration): how the operator will fetch components and metadata

    YAML example: